 The conjuration of memories in the brain, neural replay, is tightly linked with the hippocampus.
 The hippocampus is a seahorse-shaped formation in the brain that belongs to the limbic system, and it is associated with the formation of new memories, as well as the emotions that memories spark.
 Current theories on the role of the hippocampi (there is one in each hemisphere of the brain), state that different regions of the hippocampus are responsible for the handling of different types of memories.
 For instance, spatial memory is believed to be handled in the rear region of the hippocampus.

-As reported by Jesus Rodriguez on Medium, Dr. John O’Keefe is responsible for many contributions to our understanding of the hippocampus, including the hippocampal “place” cells.
+As reported by Jesus Rodriguez, Dr. John O’Keefe is responsible for many contributions to our understanding of the hippocampus, including the hippocampal “place” cells.
 The place cells in the hippocampus are triggered by stimuli in a specific environment.
 As an example, experiments on rats showed that specific neurons would fire when the rats ran through certain portions of a track.
 Researchers continued to monitor the rats even when they were resting, and they found that the same patterns of neurons denoting a portion of the maze would fire, although they fired at an accelerated speed.
 The rats seemed to be replaying the memories of the maze in their minds.

 In humans, recalling memories is an important part of the learning process, but when trying to enable AI to learn, it is difficult to recreate the phenomenon.

 The DeepMind team set about trying to recreate the phenomenon of recall using reinforcement learning.
 Reinforcement learning algorithms work by getting feedback from their interactions with the environment around them, getting rewarded whenever they take actions that bring them closer to the desired goal.
 In this context, the reinforcement learning agent records events and then plays them back at later times, with the system being reinforced to improve how efficiently it ends up recalling past experiences.